aba8bfa0 4c33 4b86 be4c 3654b299379c

 How do I sterilise jars for storing jam?

-Proper sterilisation involves washing jars with hot soapy water, rinsing well, then heating them in the oven or boiling them to kill any bacteria.
-Make sure lids and utensils are sanitised as well.
+Wash jars with hot soapy water, rinse well, then heat in the oven at 140Β°C for 10 minutes.
+Make sure lids and utensils are sanitised as well before use.

 Can I adjust the jam’s thickness?

-Absolutely.
+Yes.
 If your jam is too thick, use less pectin next time.
-If it’s too thin, add a bit more pectin to help it set better.
+If it’s too thin, add a little more pectin to help it set better.

 How long does homemade chilli jam last?

-If stored in sterilised jars and kept in a cool, dark place, it can last up to a year.
-If you’re unsure, refrigerate and consume within a few weeks.
+Stored in sterilised jars in a cool, dark place, it can last up to a year.
+If you’re unsure, refrigerate and consume within a few weeks for the best flavour and safety.

 I hope you give this recipe a try and enjoy your homemade chilli jam as much as I do.
 It’s a fantastic way to add a spicy, sweet, and tangy punch to many dishes.
 Stay spicy and happy cooking!